ekoerwis/epupload/readme.rst

 ###################
 Use For
 ###################
-This application is upload file fiture for eplant application developed by Solusi Mitra Andalan Indonesia
+This application is upload file fiture for eplant application developed by Solusi Mitra Andalan,Indonesia.
 Eplant application is oil palm erp application.